audiobookshelf/audiobookshelf-api-docs/source/includes/_authors.md

 }
 ```

-This endpoint matches the author using quick match.
+This endpoint matches the author using a quick match.
 Quick match updates the author's description and image (if no image already existed) with information from audible.

 ### HTTP Request